 I have completed the first practice layup.
 In the end the part weiged in at 9-7/8 oz.
 The manual says that the lightest the layup should be is 10-1/2 oz. with out voids.
 My layup did not contain any voids, so its a mystery how I managed to make the layup so light.
-Perhaps my scale is not accurate.

 The EZ-Poxy provided with the practice kit is a lot smellier than I anticipated.
 I used West system epoxy when I built my kayak.